Building wheels

 rm -rf /io/build/

-"${PYBIN}/pip" install -U setuptools setuptools-rust wheel
+"${PYBIN}/pip" install -U setuptools setuptools-rust

 "${PYBIN}/pip" wheel /io/ -w /io/dist/ --no-deps